-When re-hydrating Ancho Chile we like to save the liquid as it absorbs the great flavor from the softened chiles.
-Use the liquid in the recipe at hand, or save it to lend flavor depth to braises, soups and stews.
+When re-hydrating Ancho Chile pepper we like to save the liquid as it absorbs the great flavor from the softened chiles.
+Use the liquid in the recipe at hand, or save it to lend flavor depth to braises, soups, and stews.

-Per ounce, Anchos Chile Pepper provide more pulp than most dried chiles.
-The heat of the chile comes from the veins inside the chile and before rehydrating we prefer to remove some of the seeds as these lend more bitterness to the finished recipe.
+Per ounce, Anchos Chile Pepper provides more pulp than most dried chiles.
+The heat of the chile comes from the veins inside the chile and before rehydrating, we prefer to remove some of the seeds as these lend more bitterness to the finished recipe.

 Some of our favorite recipes using Dried Ancho Chiles are Pozole Rojo and Roasted Vegetable Enchiladas.

 Ancho Chile Pepper Appearance, Flavor and Heat Profile

 This heart shaped dried chile pepper is about 3″ wide and 4″ in length and tapers to a point.
 A top quality Ancho Chile Pepper should be clean, pliable, untorn and aromatic with a smell that is a bit like prunes.